faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Other critics offered a different line of attack; namely, that Joseph Smith plagiarized the Book of Mormon (at least its historical content) from other existing books.

+Callister is about to discuss "Manuscript Found", by Solomon Spaulding, and View of the Hebrews, by Ethan Smith.
+Virtually no scholars today assert direct influence between "Manuscript Found" and the Book of Mormon.
+And neither do scholars assert that the Book of Mormon *plagiarized* from View of the Hebrews---rather they view the book as indicative of the *kinds* of thoughts about origin stories of the Native Americans which were flowing through the early 1800s cultural milieu and which seem likely to have also informed the creation of the Book of Mormon.

-Most today hypothesize that the book was [a remix of ideas](https://www.bookofmormonorigins.com/) from Smith's milieu (whether synthesized by him or other authors).
-Nonetheless, plagiarism from, or at least strong influence by, modern sources can be demonstrated:
+In general, most researchers today hypothesize that the BoM was mostly [a remix of ideas](https://www.bookofmormonorigins.com/) from Smith's milieu (whether synthesized by him or other authors) rather than an act of direct plagiarism, for the most part.

+Nonetheless, plagiarism (both the deposition of intact passages and the insertion of passages with some alteration) from some modern sources is an excellent explanation for

 [bullet this out]